ARTICLE I NAME

 Section 1 Philosophy

-The PSNCB is committed to the advancement of professional nursing through recognition of nurses displaying knowledge and competency in the specialty practice of plastic surgical nursing.
+The PSNCB is committed to the advancement of professional nursing through recognition of nurses displaying knowledge and competency in the specialty practice of plastic surgical and aesthetic nursing.
 In doing so, the PSNCB recognizes the value of educational programs, including research and clinical practice that foster personal and professional growth.

 Section 2 Purpose